 What if I can’t return the car in time?

 Typically, you would incur a fee.
 Most rental car companies won’t charge anything if the car is returned within the hour after the return time.
-However, in the end, it is up to the rental agent to charge a fee or not.
+However, in the end, it is up to the rental agent to charge a fee.

-What side of the road do they drive on Cuba?
+What side of the road do they drive in Cuba?